 Medicenna Therapeutics Corp. is the company resulting from a "three-cornered" amalgamation involving A2 Acquisition Corp ("A2"), 1102209 B.C.
 Ltd., a wholly-owned subsidiary of A2 and Medicenna Therapeutics Inc. ("MTI"), a privately held clinical stage biotechnology company.
 A2 was formed by articles of incorporation under the Business Corporations Act (Alberta) ("ABCA") on February 2, 2015, and following its initial public offering, was a "capital pool company" listed on the Toronto Stock Exchange Venture ("TSXV").
-As a capital pool company, A2 had no assets other than cash and did not carry on any operations.
-On March 1, 2017, the Company changed its name to Medicenna Therapeutics Corp. and completed a consolidation of its share capital on the basis of one post-consolidation common share for every 14 pre-consolidation common shares (the "Consolidation").
-Medicenna completed its qualifying transaction pursuant to the policies of the TSXV by way of reverse takeover of A2 by the shareholders of MTI on March 1, 2017 (the "Transaction").
+As a capital pool company, A2 had no assets other than cash and did not carry on any operations other than identifying and evaluating opportunities for the acquisition of an interest in assets or businesses for the completion of a qualifying transaction.